Restaurant owners ask for relief from fees amid COVID shutdowns

 "I've got thousands of dollars in bills for a business that you shut down and she said well that's the law you have to pay it and by the way if you don't pay this there's a 50% penalty after 30 days and then we're going to levy at your bank account," says Schild.

-Schild and other owners say even though officials have shut them down they're still demanding money for fees, business taxes, Liquor licenses even though they can't sell liquor, and health permits.
+Schild and other owners say even though officials have shut them down they're still demanding money for health permits, fees, business taxes and liquor licenses even though they can't sell liquor.
 Restaurants from Los Angeles to San Francisco have filed class action lawsuits against the state and local governments.

 Attorney Brian Kabateck is representing these restaurants.
 "They're following the law," Kabateck said.
 "They're doing what they're told and at the same time the government is sitting there with its hand out saying pay us the permit fees that were charging you to operate your business that we're not letting you operate."